 In the early ’80s, mouse elbow and text neck wasn’t a particularly debated subject, and my parents were happy that I caught on the English language and immediately saw the pros with their daughter spending time by the computer. =)

-When I wasn’t playing myself I often sat by my uncle when he took over the world in Sid Meier’s Colonization or advanced in Doom.
+When I wasn’t playing myself I often sat by my uncle when he took over the world in Sid Meier’s Colonization or advanced in Wolfenstein.
 We used to eat blueberry pie as he taught me the game back story.
 Good times.

 My baby sister grew and I had a steady side-kick and co-op player in games like Whacky Wheels and The Treehouse.
 I remember her equal parts hiding and cheering me on all through Diablo 1!
 Whoever said gaming was unsocial just don’t get it.

 Luckily for me, my best friend also had a PC early on.
-We sat in her parent’s workspace, put a blanket over the window and lost ourselfs in Myst, Alone In the Dark and other horrors – just as often as we played Jill in The Jungle, Lost Vikings, Grim Fandango and Black & White.
+We sat in her parent’s workspace, put a blanket over the window and lost ourselves in Myst, Alone In the Dark and other horrors – just as often as we played Jill in The Jungle, Lost Vikings, Grim Fandango and Black & White.